Hi Friends! Are you ready for week two of our journal prompt challenge? Great! Let’s do this.

 My answer?
 “An author or an artist.”

-When I read this answer the other day, it really struck a chord for me.
-Because when I am at my happiest, and when the time flies by without me glancing at the clock, I am either writing my blog or dreaming up new creations for my Etsy page.
+When I read this answer the other day, it struck a chord for me.
+Because when I am at my happiest, and when the time flies by without me glancing at the clock, I am either writing content or dreaming up new creations to share with you.

 And when I took some time to reflect on the aspirations of nine-year-old Paula, I realized those dreams of becoming an author and an artist are just slightly different versions of the blogging and creating I love today.